 - For the more difficult shoe box collage, paint

-the inside of the shoe box a dark colour (or cover the inside with dark coloured
+the inside of the shoe box a dark color (or cover the inside with dark coloured

 - Close the template window after printing to return to this screen.